 Meanwhile, Tamar’s plea echoes: Where can I carry my shame?

-I implore churches to hear Tamar’s cry and respond: Bring Your Shame HERE!
-Historically churches have heaped shame on victims, but it is a new day.
-The church has all the necessary tools to alleviate shame.
+I implore churches to hear Tamar’s cry and respond: You Can Carry Your Shame HERE!
+Historically churches have heaped shame on victims, but it is a new day, it is time for churches to remove the burden of shame, not add to it.
+After all, the church has all the necessary tools to alleviate shame.

 During the workshop we looked at some of those tools.
 Using scripture, tradition, compassion, and a passion for justice, churches can: